Room scan visualization

 - Higher complexity in the implementation of the main experience.

-- Potential overhead of the additional processing for graphic or physics as changes need to be incrementally ingested by these systems.
+- Potential overhead from the extra graphic and physics processing, as changes need to be incrementally ingested by these systems.

-A good case for this method is one where holograms are expected to interact with moving objects, e.g. a holographic car that drives on the floor may want to correctly bump into a door depending on whether it is open or closed.
+A good case for this method is one where holograms are expected to interact with moving objects, for example, a holographic car that drives on the floor may want to bump into a door depending on whether it's open or closed.